AdityaTanejaRox/rust-market-making-gateway/README.md

+> **Proprietary Notice:** This repository is private and proprietary.
+No license is granted for use, copying, modification, redistribution, or commercial deployment without explicit written permission from the author.
+Unauthorized use, copying, modification, distribution, or commercialization of this codebase is strictly prohibited without explicit written permission.

+Access to this repository does NOT grant any license or rights to use the code.

+See the LICENSE file for full terms.

 # Rust Market-Making Gateway

 A Rust trading-systems gateway that connects to live crypto exchange feeds, maintains normalized market data across multiple venues, exposes real-time operational APIs, and routes simulated buy/sell requests to the best fresh venue.